-As freshmen, you are guaranteed for a one-year stay in one of NTU’s 18 halls.You don’t get to choose which hall you choose; NTU likes the idea of random selection.
+As freshmen, you are guaranteed for a one-year stay in one of NTU’s 24 halls.You don’t get to choose which hall you choose; NTU likes the idea of random selection.
 We don’t have fancy, fancy names for our halls; we call them by numbers, eg. Hall 1, Hall 7.
-(Except for the newest 2 halls, Pioneer and Crescent Hall).
+(Except for the 6 newest halls).
 However, you are not forced to stay in halls and many freshmen do choose not to stay in halls.
-If you’re still thinking about whether or not you should stay, here are some advices that your seniors give.
+If you’re still thinking about whether or not you should stay, here is some advice that your seniors have given.

 All halls are accessible via campus shuttle buses.
 For more information regarding your allocated hall, go on digital senior’s NTU hall guide.

 Hall life awaits you!
 Apply for your hall today at: http://www.ntu.edu.sg/has/Undergraduate/Pages/NTUNewStudentsApplication.aspx

 Speaking from personal experience, I’ve made most of my university friends (as of now), from joining clubs and CCAs.
 There are interest clubs, such as your normal sports, performing arts, CIP clubs, but there are also ACADEMIC CONSTITUENT CLUBS.
 These clubs are formed within the faculty and aim to serve and plan events for the student population of the said faculty.

 So if you have time for more activities in your freshmen year, why not come down to the CCA fair at the beginning of the first semester to see what you’re most interested in?

 For more information on the CCAs/Clubs that are well-established: http://www.ntu.edu.sg/CampusLife/Clubs/Pages/StudentsUnionClubs.aspx

 For more information on ALL CCAs/Clubs, big or small: